 - Sentinel node biopsy

 - Imaging using X-rays, CT, MRI and PET scans.

 A specific Merkel cell carcinoma staging system is published by the American Joint Committee on Cancer.

 Longterm survival is likely if the lymph nodes do not contain tumour cells.

 What is the treatment of Merkel cell carcinoma?

 Surgical excision is the main treatment of primary Merkel cell carcinoma.
 A wide area surrounding the cancer may also be removed; this may not be necessary if radiotherapy is added.

-After removal of large lesions (eg >2 cm), the site may also be treated with radiotherapy post-operatively, especially for large lesions (> 2 cm), .
+The primary site may be treated with radiotherapy post-operatively, especially for large lesions (> 2 cm), .
 Radiation treatment leads to increased local and regional disease control and higher long-term survival rates.

 The relevant lymph nodes may also be surgically removed or irradiated as a prophylactic measure.

 Disease involving regional lymph nodes